-- Business Relaunch Grant: Effective July 6th, eligible business owners can receive up to \$500 for their efforts in enhancing health and safety protocols within their place of business.
+- Business Relaunch Grant: On July 6th 2020, eligible business owners were able to receive up to \$500 for their efforts in enhancing health and safety protocols within their place of business.
 Council approved up to \$100,000 to be allocated to eligible applicants.
-At July 31, 2020 approximately \$29,500 had been disbursed to local businesses from the designated fund.
-As applicants continue to apply for this grant an increase to the donations and grants account is expected. - Digital Growth Grant: Council approved a \$15,000 contribution to this program, to assist local business in the expansion and improvement of their digital presence.
-At July 31, 2020, \$12,750 from the fund had been disbursed to local businesses.
+At December 31, 2020 approximately \$49,327 had been disbursed to local businesses from the designated fund. - Digital Growth Grant: Council approved a \$15,000 contribution from the Tourism and Events budget to this program, to assist local business in the expansion and improvement of their digital presence.
+At December 31, 2020, the fund had been disbursed in full to local businesses.